MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add data persistence and auth routes to app.js
+* Add data SQL active boolean to userModel.js.
-* Install brcrypt and crypto-js npm packages.
+* Add APP_PORT and DB_PORT in .env file.

 # Before to run this server